t0mpr1c3/DAKexport/stitches.md

 ## Other machine knitting techniques?

 There are other machine knitting techniques like weaving, thread lace, plating and so on.
 Whether these can be marked in DAK I don't know.
 There are likely techniques that I am unaware of.
+Please make a note of any that you might be interested in using.